 The Great American Solar Eclipse (2017)

-Totality was sublime, transcendental, otherworldly—yet, in those two-or-so minutes of pure divinity, and the slow-burning hours leading up to it, I felt as if I had never been more accepting of my place here on Earth, united to the people around me—even if they were strangers I had never seen before.
+Totality was sublime, transcendental, and otherworldly—yet, in those two-or-so minutes of pure divinity, and the slow-burning hour leading up to it, I felt as if I had never been more connected to my place here on Earth, united to the people around me—even if they were strangers I had never seen before.

-This series documents what it was like, for me, in those hours of exceptional twilight, with the last photograph being of the people who first told me to never stop reaching for the stars: my parents.
+This series documents what it was like, for me, in that hour of exceptional twilight, with the last photograph being of the people who first told me to never stop reaching for the stars: my parents.

 Each photograph was taken in Silverton, Oregon, on a 6 x 4.5 Pentax camera.